Welcome to Volume 6 of Executed to Suppress His Message.

 Will a man rob God?
 Yet you are robbing Me!
 But you say, “How have we robbed You?”
 In tithes and offerings.
 You are cursed with a curse, for you are robbing Me, the whole nation of you!
 Bring the whole tithe into the storehouse, so that there may be food in My house, and test Me now in this, says the LORD of hosts, if I will not open for you the windows of heaven and pour out for you a blessing until it overflows (Malachi 3:8-10).

 When yelled from the pulpit as they often are, these verses certainly get our attention.
-No Christian wants to rob God; neither would they want to disobey God and forsake His blessings.
-So obviously, this passage is telling church members to tithe on their earned income, right?
+No Christian wants to rob God; neither do they want to disobey God and forsake His blessings.
+So obviously, this passage is telling church members to tithe on their earned income.

 Don’t allow preachers to place these verses in a neat little package with a bow on top, telling you what the package means.
 Take time to read, contemplate and pray over these verses on your own.
 And as you do, notice the following: